Learn what a list is and how to use them.

 Lists of One (1)

-You may have encountered a situation in nTop where you try to add your parts to a block that accepts a list of inputs, and it won't let you.
+You may encounter a situation where you try to add your parts to a block that accepts a list of inputs, and it won't let you.

 This is because the input you are trying to add looks like "Block Name (1)".
 Somewhere, a List of One was created.
 Lists of one are sometimes unintentionally created by the user, or during CAD/Part importing.
 They can be converted to singular entities by either dragging the entity out of the Properties tab of the Info panel or by using the List Element block.